Irys-xyz/arweave/README.md

     //}
 })
 ```

-_**N.B.** We strongly advise that you check the status and number of confirmations for a given txid before integrating it elsewhere (for example, if you plan to integrate a txid into an NFT contract), even if you have received a ‘200’ status response._
+> We strongly advise that you check the status and number of confirmations for a given txid before integrating it elsewhere (for example, if you plan to integrate a txid into an NFT contract), even if you have received a ‘200’ status response.

-#### Get a transaction
+#### Getting a transaction

 Fetch a transaction from the connected arweave node.
 The data and tags are base64 encoded, these can be decoded using the built in helper methods.